Metal Slug 1st Mission

-Metal Slug 1st Mission was released in 1999 and 2000 in Japan and North America respectively by SNK for the Neo Geo Pocket Color.
-The game was developed by Ukiyotei.
+Metal Slug 1st Mission is a run and gun video game developed by Ukiyotei and published by SNK.
+It was released in Japan in 1999 for the Neo Geo Pocket Color and in Europe in 2000.

-The game was released as part of the NEOGEO POCKET COLOR SELECTION Vol. 1 bundle for Nintendo Switch and Steam.
+In 2021, the game was re-released together with its sequel, Metal Slug 2nd Mission, both as part of Metal Slug 1st & 2nd Mission Double Pack on Nintendo Switch and as part of Neo Geo Pocket Color Selection Vol. 1 for Nintendo Switch and PC Steam.

 Gameplay

 Metal Slug 1st Mission plays similarly to other Metal Slug games, but has toned down graphics for the Neo Geo Pocket Color hardware.
 Notably, grenades are thrown by pressing the option button to switch, then fire.
 This was changed in the sequel.
 When the game is completed once, another character becomes playable.
 There are five different difficulty levels: kids, easy, normal, hard, and very hard.